-DaftDrop is the non-profit Daft.ie property price tracker, bringing you an unbiased and impartial view of the Irish property market, with the easiest & fastest price search engine online.
+DaftDrop is the non-profit Irish property price tracker, bringing you an unbiased and impartial view of the Irish property market, with the easiest & fastest price search engine online.

-Warning: DaftDrop is getting a dramatic update, please be patient if you experience any teething issues, and feel free to report any issues.
-Reports / statistics will be much more accurate within the coming days.
+Note: DaftDrop is getting a dramatic update, please feel free to report any issues.
+Reports / statistics are now much more accurate and extensive, but work is ongoing.

 What does DaftDrop do?

-DaftDrop is tracking over 300,000 houses that were, or are for sale in Ireland.
-DaftDrop and provides an easy and reliable method to determine a property's market history, as well as gain insight into the overall property market within Ireland, in ways that no other site provides.
+DaftDrop is tracking over 300,000 houses that were, or still are, for sale in Ireland.
+DaftDrop provides an easy way to determine a property's market history, as well as the means to gain am insight into the overall property market within Ireland, or a specific area.

 As a buyer, one of the main things you're interested in are price changes, right?
 Right.
-Because it gives you, the buyer, a much better idea of a property's history, which is valuable knowledge before entering negotiations.
+Knowing a property's history gives you, the buyer, a much better idea of the mindset of a seller, which is very valuable knowledge before entering negotiations.

 - Show price drops/increases